-The deep web (also known more sinisterly as the dark web) has a bad reputation—black marketplaces, identities for sale, grisly and horrifying images, illegal pornography, and just about every other bad thing you can think of is available there.
+The deep web (also known more sinisterly as the dark web) has a bad reputation—black marketplaces, identities for sale, grisly and horrifying images, illegal pornography, dark web controversies, and just about every other bad thing you can think of is available there.
 But there are also some really great things you might want to check out.

 To access these sites, you’ll need to use Tor, which allows you to connect to these sites anonymously, and will keep your connection private.
 As long as you’re not doing anything too sensitive, you shouldn’t need to worry about compromised exit nodes, so check out these sites and enjoy!

 Jotunbane describes the reasoning behind his website like this: “I got tired of ebooks that looked like they were made in a hurry, and since I had the skill set to do something about it, well here we are.”
 In short, the Reading Club lets you download books that have been cleaned up from their original e-book versions.

 I downloaded William Gibson’s Neuromancer and gave it a quick look, and it definitely looks better than a lot of e-books that I’ve read, where words run together, there are inexplicable page breaks, and other weird formatting issues.
 I can’t speak for all of the books on the site, but because that’s pretty much the whole point, I’d imagine they’re all similarly high-quality.
 If you don’t abuse the system, it seems to be a good way around freedom-stifling DRM practices.

 If you want dark-web-related news, Flashlight is a great place to get it.
 There’s a lot of information on Bitcoin, Tor-related projects, and Internet privacy in general.
 A lot of the news can be found elsewhere, but Flashlight has brought it all together under one banner to serve the needs of deep web enthusiasts.